 The Academic Resource Center (ARC) provides students with academic strategies and individualized support needed for academic success and inclusion within the Georgetown community.
 Services offered through the ARC include disability support services (such as academic accommodations) and academic support (such as study tips, academic skills workshops, and tutoring).

 Counseling and Psychiatric Service (CAPS) is a resource that serves the mental health care needs of students and the campus community.
 CAPS is open Monday-Friday, 9am-5pm.
-To schedule an appointment with CAPS, contact the intake coordinator at 202.687.6985.
+To schedule an appointment with CAPS, you can call 202.687.6985.

 The Center for Multicultural Equity & Access (CMEA) enhances the education of students historically denied access to Georgetown University because of their race or ethnicity.
 The CMEA provides mentoring, multicultural programming, diversity education, and academic support.
 The CMEA is located on the 5th floor of the Leavey Center.
 You may stop by in person or contact the office at 202.687.4054.